enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       ----
       Observe Offside: Is the extent of the Content Model of the specified ContentBlock sensitive to the BOD and Offside Undents?
-An Inline-only Content Model is by definition Offside sensitive (plaintext TextLine, etc.); A Content Model whose extent is insensitive to the BOD and Offside Undents will require something other than these effects to terminate the ContentBlock (e.g., Multiline: the absence of the infix
+An Inline-only Content Model is by definition Offside sensitive (plaintext Textline, etc.); A Content Model whose extent is insensitive to the BOD and Offside Undents will require something other than these effects to terminate the ContentBlock (e.g., Multiline: the absence of the infix